rhusiev/pet.nvim/README.md

     -- The number of moves a pet does before disappearing repeats = 100,
-    -- The probability (in %) of a pet stopping its movement stop_moving_probability = 3,
-    -- The probability (in %) of a pet starting its movement, if it is stopped start_moving_probability = 10,

     -- The minimum number of spaces at the window edges, -- around which a pet can not move